 ECSS-E-ST-32-02_0260134

-The need to apply external loads in combination with internal pressure during testing shall be considered taking into account their relative magnitude, fatigue and destabilizing effects of external loads.
+The need to apply external loads in combination with internal pressure during qualification testing shall be considered taking into account their relative magnitude, fatigue and destabilizing effects of external loads, and agreed with the customer.

+For a pressurized structure external loads, including thermo-mechanical loads, are normally significant in magnitude and therefore likely to be relevant for the qualification testing.
+In some cases the difference can be covered by analysis or similarity.

 ECSS-E-ST-32-02_0260135

 If external cycling loads are applied, the load shall be cycled to limit for four times the predicted number of operating cycles of the most severe design condition.

-Destabilizing load with constant minimum internal pressure or maximum additive load with a constant MDP.
+Examples: Destabilizing load with constant minimum internal pressure or maximum additive load with a constant MDP.
+The actual cycle life can be complex and is often replaced by a simplified test spectrum, of comparable severity, in the cycling test.

 Acceptance tests